nzhang1218/NLOS_imaging_over_1.43km/README.md

 Corresponding author: feihuxu@ustc.edu.cn.

-To try the codes, just download the zip and run the "demo_12_08_2020.m" in MATLAB.
+To try the codes, just download the zip and run the "demo_NLOS_over_1400m.m" in MATLAB.
 Warning: the code was tested using MATLAB 2018a and 2018b, it might be incompatible with older versions.
+To obtain a result, 300 iterations are needed, which will cost about 1 hour using a computer with i9-10900K.

 ## Attribution